-$$S^x = 100(BS - 0.75)$$ 315
+$$S^x = 100(BS - 0.75) \tag{1}$$

-316 $BS = 1 - (x - C)^2$
+$$BS = 1 - (x - C)^2$$ (2)

 This scoring method was chosen as we wanted participants to experience being unlucky, i.e. that they made the right decision but the lower probability outcome occurred.
-This meant that they would not necessarily receive a score that matched their decision-making ability, although if they were to play through enough rounds then on average those that chose the correct probability would achieve the best score.
+This meant that they would not necessarily receive a score that matched their decision-making ability, although if they were to play through enough rounds, then on average those that chose the correct probability would achieve the best score.

-For a participant to understand when they were just 'unlucky', we felt it important to provide some kind of feedback as to whether they had madeaccurately interpreted the correct decision forecast or not.
-It was decided to give players traffic light coloured feedback corresponding to whether they had been correct [green], correct but unlucky [amber], incorrect but lucky [amber], or incorrect [red].
+For a participant to understand when they were just "unlucky", we felt it important to provide some kind of feedback as to whether they had accurately interpreted the forecast or not.
+It was decided to give players traffic light coloured feedback corresponding to whether they had been correct (green), correct but unlucky (amber), incorrect but lucky (amber), or incorrect (red).
 The exact wording of these feedback messages was the subject of much debate.
-Many of those involved in the development of the weather game who have had experience communicating directly to the public were concerned about the unintended consequences of using words such as 'lucky' and 'unlucky'; for example that it could be misinterpreted that there is an element of luck in the forecasting process itself, rather than the individual being 'lucky' or 'unlucky' with the outcome.
+Many of those involved in the development of the weather game who have had experience communicating directly to the public were concerned about the unintended consequences of using words such as "lucky" and "unlucky", for example, that it could be misinterpreted that there is an element of luck in the forecasting process itself, rather than the individual being "lucky" or "unlucky" with the outcome.
 As a result the consensus was to use messaging such as "You provided good advice, but on this occasion it rained".

-2.2.
-Assessing participants
+2.2 Assessing participants

 Using the data collected from the game, it is possible to assess whether participants made the correct decision (for the first part of each question) and how close they come to specifying the correct confidence (for the second part of each question).
-For the confidence question we remove the influence of the outcome on the result by assessing the participant's ability to rate the probability compared to the 'actual' probability.
+For the confidence question we remove the influence of the outcome on the result by assessing the participant's ability to rate the probability compared to the "actual" probability.
 The participant was asked for the confidence for the choice that they made in the first half of the question, so not all participants would have been tasked with interpreting the same probability.

-3. Results
+3 Results

-3.1.
-Participation
+3.1 Participation

-346 Using traditional media routes and social media to promote the game we were able to attract 8220 unique 347 participants to play the game through to the end, with 11398 total plays because of repeat players.
-The 348 demographic of these participants was broadly typical of the Met Office web site, with a slightly older 349 audience, with higher educational attainment, than the wider internet might attract (see Fig. 3).
-350 Nevertheless, there were still over 300 people in the smallest age category (under 16s) and nearly 500 351 people with no formal qualifications.
+Using traditional media routes and social media to promote the game, we were able to attract 8220 unique participants to play the game through to the end, with 11 398 total plays because of repeat players.
+The demographic of these participants was broadly typical of the Met Office website, with a slightly older audience, with higher educational attainment, than the wider Internet might attract (see Fig. 3).
+Nevertheless, there were still over 300 people in the smallest age category (under 16s) and nearly 500 people with no formal qualifications.